tjw218/pmp-wordpress/README.md

 ## Groups & Permissions

 By default all content in the PMP is public, unless access is restricted by the publisher.
 Access can be limited by creating a Group, and then adding Users to the Group.
-See the [PMP Docs in permissions](https://support.pmp.io/guides#pmp-terminology-permissions) for more on how this works in the PMP.
+See the [PMP Docs on permissions](https://support.pmp.io/guides#pmp-terminology-permissions) for more on how this works in the PMP.

 The PMP WordPress plugin allows you to create a Group which will get pushed to the PMP.
 After you create a new Group you can add users to it.
 But note that you can only add existing PMP users, that is, people or organizations who have registered for a PMP account.
 You can add and delete users in a group and change the name of the group, and changes will propagate to the PMP.
 But you can’t delete a group from the PMP plugin once you create it.